Skip to content

 This is a fact-based lecture history of African Americans in the U.S. since 1619.
 Class is participatory, examining contemporary problems of American history most of us were never taught.
 If class is full, please enroll for the waitlist as we will likely add additional sections.

-• Steven Pisano (flickr) (CC BY 2.0)
+hj_west (flickr) (CC BY 2.0)

 Baseball in Minnesota (Ella Baker)

+From the first organized games, through the Millers, the World Series wins by the Twins, to today's ownership drama, Minnesota baseball is full of stories.
 Learn about the rich history of baseball in our state with fellow enthusiasts.

 • Gareth Milner (flickr) (CC BY 2.0)